 - What is the difference between a direct and indirect rollover?

-- With an indirect rollover, the funds are distributed directly to you and then you are responsible for forwarding the funds to your new custodian.
-The IRS requires that you complete the rollover of funds to your new custodian within 60 calendar days; otherwise, the distribution is treated as a taxable distribution.
+- With an indirect rollover, the funds are distributed directly to you and then you are responsible for forwarding the funds to your new Provider.
+The IRS requires that you complete the rollover of funds to your new Provider within 60 calendar days; otherwise, the distribution is treated as a taxable distribution.
 An important note: if you elect an indirect rollover from a 401k plan, the plan administrator is required to withhold 20 percent for federal income tax.
 This means when you rollover the amount distributed from your 401k into your IRA, you must make up the 20 percent that was withheld, or the 20 percent withheld is treated as a taxable distribution.
 There is no mandatory 20 percent withholding for indirect rollovers between IRA accounts

 With a direct rollover, you never take physical receipt of the funds.
 The funds are paid directly from your 401k plan directly to your IRA without any taxes being withheld; therefore, there is not a mandatory 20 percent withholding.
 Moreover, the IRS does not limit the number of direct rollovers you can do in one year.